 Written by Stacy Kelleher.
 Medically-reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

-Discover our tips for safe storage, what to do if your child has been exposed to hazardous chemicals, and why switching to natural, baby-safe household cleaners is a straightforward way to protect your family.
+Discover our tips for safe storage, what to do if your child has been exposed to hazardous chemicals, and why switching to natural, kid friendly cleaning products is the best way to avoid those unnecessary risks.

 According to the CDC, 300 children require emergency treatment for accidental poisoning every day.
-On average, two of those cases are fatal.
-Research from the National Capital Poison Center shows that toddlers are overwhelmingly the most at-risk group when it comes to accidental poisonings.
+On average, two of these cases are fatal.
+When it comes to accidental poisonings, research shows that toddlers are easily the most at-risk.

 Cleaning Chemical Poisoning Symptoms